viodotcom/growth/levels/engineer_2.md

 ### You should have

-- Successful track record as an Engineer in FindHotel or in another company
+- Successful track record as an Engineer in Vio.com or in another company
 - Well-developed (milestone 3+) of your core development specialisation
 - Good communication skills
 - Demonstrated very good collaboration skills in your squad
 - Demonstrated the ability to pro-actively seek feedback and improve based on it
 - Strong willingness and ability to learn diverse technologies, techniques and topics out of curiosity
-- Demonstrated good understanding of FindHotel’s business model and revenue streams
+- Demonstrated good understanding of Vio.com’s business model and revenue streams

 ### We expect you to